alofeoluwafemi/48-Tutorial-Youtube-Challenge/Setup-Dapp-Development-Environment.md

 ## Step 5

-Update your `package.json`, in the root folder , with some scripts to show you how you can run command in any of your project workspace under the `src` folder directly from the project root.
+Update your `package.json`, in the root folder , with some scripts, to show you how you can run command in any of your project workspace under the `src` folder directly from the project root.

 ```json
 {